danielaparker/jsoncons/doc/ref/corelib/reflect/json_conv_traits.md

 - If you're using C++20 or higher, you can use [std::make_obj_using_allocator](https://en.cppreference.com/w/cpp/memory/make_obj_using_allocator.html) in `try_as` and `to_json` instead of `jsoncons::make_obj_using_allocator`.

-- To save typing and enhance readability, you can use the convenience macro `JSONCONS_ALL_MEMBER_TRAITS` to generate the traits classes,
+- To save typing and enhance readability, you can use the convenience macro `JSONCONS_TMPL_ALL_MEMBER_TRAITS` to generate the traits classes,

 ```
     JSONCONS_TMPL_ALL_MEMBER_TRAITS(1, ns::book, author, title, price)